dhobsd/castty/README.md

      -l             List available audio input devices and exit.
      -m             Encode audio to mp3 before writing.
      -r <rows>      Use <rows> rows in the recorded shell session.
+     -t <title>     Title of the cast.

-     [out.js]       Optional output filename of recorded events.
-If not specified, a file "events.js" will be created.
+     [out.json]     Optional output filename of recorded events.
+If not specified, a file "events.json" will be created.

 To list usable input devices for recording, just run `castty -l`.
 Output will look something like this: